Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Real-world Performance Evaluation

-To further investigate the navigation capability of the MSL\_DVST controller, real-world experiments are conducted.
-The controller is purely trained in simulation, and the real-world test environment is unknown to the agent.
+To further investigate the navigation capability of the MSL\_DVST controller, a series of real-world experiments were conducted.
+Notably, the controller was exclusively trained within a simulation environment, while the real-world test scenarios remained unknown to the agent.

-\subsubsection{Mobile robots}
+\subsection{Mobile Robots}

-The mobile robot used for the real-world experiment is Turtlebot2 (Fig. 11(a)).
-It is mounted with a Hokuyo UTM-30LX Lidar and controlled by a laptop.
-Its radius is $17.7\text{cm}$(small size).
-Besides, we build two dimension-scaled robots on turtlebot2, the radii of them are about $34\text{cm}$ (middle size)and $49\text{cm}$(large size), respectively.
-Consider the sim-to-real gap such as sensor noise, actuation delays and dynamic constraints, the one-step trajectory generated by the real robot will not be as perfect as the counterpart in simulation.
-Luckily, the trajectory error will not accumulate because the navigation agent will adjust its policy based on newly obtained observations on each decision step.
-In order to avoid potential collisions brought by the one-step trajectory error , we increase the radii of each robot when using the skill transfer.
-Specifically, the safety radii used in skill transfer are $20\text{cm}$, $37\text{cm}$ and $52\text{cm}$, respectively.
-Since the robot is not equipped with sensors for directly obtaining the target position, the same as [14], we use AMCL ROS package [28] to localize the robot in a pre-built global map.
-With robot positions obtained from the map, the relative position of the goal in robot frame can be calculated.
-Notably, this map is not rendered to the robot and is not adopted by navigation agent in both training and testing.
+Turtlebot2 was employed as the mobile robot for conducting the real-world experiment.
+As shown in Fig. \ref{r1}, it was equipped with a Hokuyo UTM-30LX Lidar and controlled by a laptop.
+Its radius was $17.7\text{cm}$ (small robot).
+Besides, we built two dimension-varied robots on turtlebot2, namely the medium-sized robot and the large robot, as shown in Fig. \ref{r2} and \ref{r3}.
+To apply DVST, the dimension-scaled robot corresponding to the medium-sized robot had a radius of $34\text{cm}$, while the dimension-scaled robot corresponding to the large robot had a radius of $49\text{cm}$.
+Considering the sim-to-real gap such as sensor noise, actuation delays, and dynamic constraints, the one-step trajectory generated by the real robot could not be as perfect as its simulated counterpart.
+Fortunately, the trajectory error would not accumulate because the navigation agent would adjust its policy based on newly obtained observations at each decision step.
+To mitigate potential collisions resulting from the one-step trajectory error, we augmented the robot radii when employing DVST.
+Specifically, the safety radii employed for the small, medium-sized, and large robots were $20\text{cm}$, $37\text{cm}$, and $52\text{cm}$, respectively.
+Due to the absence of sensors that could directly obtain the target position, the same as the approach employed in \cite{xie2021} and \cite{zhang2022ipaprec}, the AMCL ROS package (AMCL) \cite{AMCL} was employed to localize the robot within a pre-built global map.
+By leveraging the robot's positions derived from the map, the relative position of the goal in the robot's frame could be determined.
+It is noteworthy that the map itself was not provided to the navigation agent.